Are you hoping to save money on medicine order medicines and thinking about using an online pharmacy website?

 What the FDA says about online pharmacies

-Since 2008, the FDA has caught and held onto various drugs ordered by illegal online pharmacy apps through the mail.
+Since 2008, the FDA has caught and held onto various medicines ordered by illegal online pharmacy apps through the mail.
 These busts were annual crackdowns called Operation Pangaea, done in collaboration with 110 different countries through INTERPOL, an international police organization.
 Operation Pangaea VII, which brought about the seizure of 19,618 packages worldwide ordered from illegal epharmacies, lasted one week during May 2014; 583 of the packages were seized in the U.S. alone.
-During that week, the FDA additionally identified 1,975 U.S.-based sites selling drugs illegally and shut them down.
+During that week, the FDA additionally identified 1,975 U.S.-based sites selling medicines illegally and shut them down.

 The FDA gets serious about different agencies for promoting unlawful websites, as well.
 Back in 2011, the FDA sued and settled with Google for $500 million for Google’s placement of unlawful Canadian online pharmacy ads.
-Many people trust Canadian pharmacies, yet buying drugs from other countries isn’t always legal, and the FDA doesn’t permit U.S. companies to post their advertisements.
+Many people trust Canadian pharmacies, yet buying medicines from other countries isn’t always legal, and the FDA doesn’t permit U.S. companies to post their advertisements.